Applying to the Wheaton College Graduate School

 Transfer Credit Policy

-Students with prior graduate coursework can transfer up to seventeen credit hours from the following courses only.
+Students with prior graduate coursework can transfer up to twelve credit hours from the following courses only.

 - Advanced Social Psychology